LailinXu/hepstat-tutorial/README.md

  * Compute the null hypo significance using the Asymptotic calculator
  * Compute the significance by hand using the asymptotic formula
  * Compute the significance using frequentist method
- * Plot the p0 scan as a function of the signal mass

 #### Hands-on 7: [CLs upper limits](Stats/hepstat_tutorial_hypo_cls.py.nbconvert.ipynb)